codeforcroatia/assets/assets/html/cfc/consent/README.md

 # Cookie consent for Code for Croatia websites

-Custom implementation of cookie consent for CfC websites.
+Custom implementation of cookie consent for Code for Croatia websites.

 ## Requirements